China–Kazakhstan relations

-Following the collapse of the Soviet Union and independence of Kazakhstan, China and Kazakhstan have pursued a process of rapprochement and strengthening ties, with a series of border agreements, economic cooperation, and strategic partnership.
-However, several incidents with regard to Chinese nationalism as well as Xinjiang conflict in recent years have hampered the development process.

-Kazakhstan has acknowledged the One China policy, that it recognizes the PRC as the sole legitimate government of "China" and does not recognize the legitimacy of the Republic of China on Taiwan.
-The PRC has an embassy in Astana; Kazakhstan has one in Beijing.

-History
+China and Kazakhstan established diplomatic relations in 1992, following Kazakhstan's independence from the Soviet Union, and culminated in a strategic partnership in 2005.
+Historical interactions between dynastic China and the Kazakhs trace back to the 2nd century BC.

+Historical relations

-Historians say that China came in contact with the Kazakhstan region since as early as the 2nd century BC.
+China came into contact with Kazakhstan as early as the 2nd century BC.
 The Kazakhstan region was very useful between China and the West.

 Han dynasty

-During the Han Dynasty, one of Kazakhstan's ancestors, the Wusun, practiced heqin (intermarriage) with the Chinese, marking the beginning of relations.
+During the Han dynasty, one of Kazakhstan's ancestors, the Wusun, practiced heqin (intermarriage) with the Chinese, marking the beginning of relations.
 During the rule of Emperor Wu of Han, Zhang Qian was the official dispatched to the Western Regions (西域 xiyu) to help the Wusun against the Xiongnu.
 Since the Wusun did not want to cooperate with the Xiongnu, they allied with the Han dynasty to defeat the Xiongnu (Han–Xiongnu War).

-The Battle of Zhizhi (郅支之戰) was fought in 36 BC between the Han Dynasty and the Xiongnu chieftain Zhizhi Chanyu.
+The Battle of Zhizhi (郅支之戰) was fought in 36 BC between the Han dynasty and the Xiongnu chieftain Zhizhi Chanyu.
 Zhizhi was defeated and killed.
 The battle was probably fought near Taraz on the Talas River in eastern Kazakhstan, which makes it one of the westernmost points reached by a Chinese army (Protectorate of the Western Regions).